What is a business purchase agreement?

-Suitable for both the buyer or the seller
+Suitable for use by both the buyer and the seller

-For example, every buyer will want to prevent his seller from setting up in competition, but how we make that happen is not the same for every transaction.
-As you read the following paragraphs, you can apply the points to your specific document, but only to the extent that your document needs it.
-We do not list every provision - just the ones you may want be sure you have.
+As an example, every buyer will want to prevent his seller from setting up in competition, but how we make that happen is not the same for every transaction.

 Creditors and liabilities